verhas/javageci/REFERENCE.md

 * Instance level configuration can be done via constructor parameters or via setter or other configuration methods.
 This is, again, standard Java practice, nothing specific to Java::Geci.
 These parameters affect the behavior of the application for the instance they were provided.
 * Generators read source level configuration from the source.
-These parameters play for the specific source.
+These parameters influence the behaviour of the generator when it is processing the specific source.
   Although generators read the source and could get parameters from many structures, there is support to get the configuration from annotations or from comments.
 The rest of the section is about the supporting tools that help the generators to read these configuration parameters.